arthur-albuquerque/tocilizumab_reanalysis/README.md

 Folders

-│── final_analyses          <- All project data and code to reproduce analyses in the article │   ├── analyses               <- RMarkdown files for all analysis │   ├── data                   <- Raw data from the the extraction process
+│── final_analyses          <- All project data and code to reproduce analyses in the article │   ├── analyses               <- RMarkdown files for all analyses │   ├── data                   <- Raw data from the the extraction process
 |   ├── output                 <- Modified data and final figures
 │       ├── data                  <- Modified data files